4bm4/password-app/README.md

 ## Project description
 The project consists of the creation of a password management API in which sensitive information is encrypted within a SQL database.
 Passwords are generated randomly and will be updated after 30 days if the user wishes.

 ## Objectives
-- Create random passwords
+- Create random passwords ✅
-- Securely store passwords
+- Securely store passwords ✅
-- Automatic password update
+- Automatic password update ✅
+- Save the key on a pen drive 🚧 In process 🚧
+- Ask for the key for next time you use it or write the key manually 🚧 In process 🚧

 ## How to use
 1. Install libraries